sdiehl/wiwinwlh/tutorial.md

 Prelude.undefined
 ```

-For example in a lazy language the following program terminates even though it
+For example, in a lazy language the following program terminates even though it
 contains diverging terms.

 ~~~~ {.haskell include="src/05-laziness/nodiverge.hs"}
 ~~~~